Russia-Ukraine: What to know as Russia attacks Ukraine - NewsBreak

 The parliament in Poland, which borders both Ukraine and Belarus, strongly denounced Russia’s attack on Ukraine and vowed its support to Ukraine.

-Members of the Sejm, or lower house of parliament, approved by acclamation a statement condemning Russia.
-Polish Prime Minister Mateusz Morawiecki told the assembly that Thursday would go down in history as “the day Russia chose war,” attacking another nation for no reason.

 U.S. Ambassador Mark Brzezinski sought to assure Poland that it is safe.
-He noted that there are now 10,000 U.S. soldiers in Poland.
-More than half were deployed in recent weeks amid the Russian threats.
+He noted there are now 10,000 U.S. soldiers in Poland.
+More than half were deployed in recent weeks in response to the Russian threats.

+Stoltenberg said: “Make no mistake: We will defend every ally against any attack on every inch of NATO territory.”

 CHINA’S SUPPORT FOR RUSSIA